bertreb/pimatic-bluelink/README.md

 ```
 You can change by name the default settings, for 1, 2 or all 3 options.
 Use 'startDefault' is you want to remote start the airco with the device defaults
+You can use an expression for the $startOptionsVariable.
+In this expression variables can be used.

+An example: $startOptionsVariable expression = "temperature:$temp-variable,defrost:$defrost-variable,windscreenHeating:$windscreenHeating-variable"